Vilos92/polynote/README.md

 This is an unofficial Docker image for Netflix's recently open sourced [polynote](https://polynote.org/).

 The base image is alpine to reduce size. matplotlib is compiled and included as well.

+I'm just doing this for fun, here is the [official Polynote GitHub repo](https://github.com/polynote/polynote).

 ## Usage